Jeff Brady

-Jeffrey Thomas Brady (born November 9, 1968) is an American former professional football linebacker who played nine seasons in the National Football League (NFL) for eight different teams.
+Jeffrey Thomas Brady (born November 9, 1968) is an American former professional football player who was a linebacker for nine seasons in the National Football League (NFL) for eight different teams.
 He was selected by the Pittsburgh Steelers in the 12th round of the 1991 NFL draft with the 323rd overall pick.
-He played college football at the University of Kentucky.
+He played college football for the Kentucky Wildcats.